dotnet/csharplang/proposals/semi-auto-properties.md

 For properties with an `init` accessor, everything that applies below to `set` would apply instead to the `init` accessor.

-**Principle 1:** Every property declaration can be thought of as having a backing field by default, which is elided when not used.
-The field is referenced using the keyword `field` and its visibility is scoped to the accessor bodies.

-**Principle 2:** `get;` will now be considered syntactic sugar for `get => field;`, and `set;` will now be considered syntactic sugar for `set => field = value;`.

-Both of these principles only apply under the same conditions where `{ get; }` or `{ get; set; }` already declares an auto property ([§15.7.4](https://github.com/dotnet/csharpstandard/blob/standard-v7/standard/classes.md#1574-automatically-implemented-properties)).
-For example, abstract and interface properties are excluded.
-Indexers also remain unaffected.
+There are two syntax changes:

+1. There is a new contextual keyword, `field`, which may be used within property accessor bodies to access a backing field for the property declaration.

+2. Properties may now mix and match auto accessors with full accessors.
 "Auto property" will continue to mean a property whose accessors have no bodies.
 None of the examples below will be considered auto properties.

-This means that properties may now mix and match auto accessors with full accessors.
-For example:
+Examples:

 ```cs
 { get; set => Set(ref field, value); }